schorschie/schorschie.github.io/index.md

 ### ANSYS

-Combined electrodynamic and structural mechanic within an FE model in ANSYS for my study work:
+Using the APDL script language combined electrodynamic and structural mechanic within an FE model in ANSYS for my study work:

 * Calculated the electromagnetic forces on the injector through the FE mesh.
 * Measured mechanical forces while moving the parts, re-meshing the injector,